shishupal082/ftp-application/FTP/app_readme.txt

 Remove support of public user
 Remove config for forgotPasswordEnable
     - remove uiBackendConfig
-Add backend rendering for display order by on dashboard page from roles config Added backendConfig.forgotPasswordEnable: true (To control from backend only) Added new api
+Added backendConfig.forgotPasswordEnable: true (To control from backend only) Added new api
     - /api/update_roles_config [GET]
 Added support of groupRelatedUsers in roles

+Add backend rendering for display order by on dashboard page from roles config using role
+    - isAdminTextDisplayEnable

 Future releases
 -------------------

     public static BinaryTree createBinaryTreeOld(ArrayList<String> strings) {
         Stack stack = new Stack();